Sykes Cottages Gem Awards 2017

 200-Year-old Converted Church Named Best Holiday Home in North East

-Local entrepreneur and art historian Anne Monroe is celebrating after her converted church in Northumberland scooped two golds in a national travel awards scheme by Sykes Cottages, the UK's largest independent operator of UK holiday rental properties.
+Local entrepreneur and art historian Anne Monroe's converted church in Northumberland scooped two golds in a national travel awards scheme in 2017 by Sykes Cottages, the UK's largest independent operator of UK holiday rental properties.

 Taking the top spot in both the Best in North East England and Best Historic Property categories, Greystead Old Church was bought by Anne and her husband Bill as it was particularly special to the couple - it was the church where they got married.